-The figure above illustrates a typical passive configuration of an RIAA equaliser.
-The necessary modifications are marked in red.
-As you can see, the golden rule is, strap (bridge) the higher-value capacitor and remove the smaller-value capacitor.
 By these simple means, the RIAA correction is modified to give a gain a few dB from the 1kHz reference point so that neither noise, nor overload margin of the preamplifier is compromised.
 The only practical thing to watch out for is that the capacitors (both the larger value and the smaller value) may be made out of several discrete components so that the designer could get a special value.

 A discrete-BJT feedback stage is modified in a very similar way: the larger-value capacitor is strapped (bridged out of circuit) and the lower value of the two capacitors is removed from circuit.
 If you keep hold of the lower value capacitors (or tape them to the inside of the unit for safekeeping), the preamp' may easily be returned to its original design if you wish to do so at a later stage.

 Op-amp circuits are similar too, as illustrated below.
 Most modern RIAA preamplifiers will be of this type.